 Student Name Student ID (M#) or SSN

 Program Name Dates of Travel

 Country of Birth Date of Birth

 a.
-Have you ever experienced any of the following?
-If you answer yes for any question below, please describe.
+Have you ever experienced any question below, please any of the following?
+If you answer yes for describe.

 Asthma High Blood Pressure

 High Cholesterol Hereditary Disorder

 b.
 Are all of your parents and siblings living?
 If no, please give cause of death, relationship to you and any other significant health problems they may have had.

 Yes No

 c.
 Allergies.
-If yes, please describe.
+If yes, please desc ribe.

 Food intolerance Medication

+Insects Other